concord-consortium/codap-plugin-api/doc/deploy.md

 - **branch builds**: when a developer pushes a branch, GitHub actions will build and deploy it to `starter-projects/branch/[branch-name]/index.html`.
 If the branch starts or ends with a number this is automatically stripped off and not included in the folder name.
 - **version builds**: when a developer pushes a tag, GitHub actions will build and deploy it to `starter-projects/version/[tag-name]/index.html`
 - **released version path**: the released version of the application is available at `starter-projects/index.html`
 - **master branch**: the master branch build is available at both `starter-projects/index-master.html` and `starter-projects/branch/master/index.html`.
 The `index-master.html` form is preferred because it verifies the top level deployment is working for the current code.
+Additional branches can be added to the top level by updating the `topBranches` configuration in `ci.yml`
 - **staging or other top level paths**: additional top level releases can be added so they are available at `starter-projects/index-[name].html`

-## How this differs from the branch based release approach
-- when updating the top level `starter-projects/index.html`, instead of using a branch that gets deployed to the top level, a version tag is  pushed, and then the version folder's `index-top.html` is copied to `starter-projects/index.html`.
-This change means that no javascript, css, or other assets are at the top level, just html files.
-This makes it easier to switch production versions, and it means we only need to copy files up to S3 instead of sync'ing them.
-- integration branches like `master` should be run from the top level so we can spot bugs caused by code that doesn't support the top level approach.
-For example the `starter-projects/index-master.html` should be used.
-This file will be automatically updated each time master is pushed.
-Based on the configuration of `topBranches` in `ci.yml`.

 ## index-top.html